gbiagini97/sls-dx-demo/README.md

-# Serverless Auction System
+# Serverless Auction System with AWS CDK

-A serverless auction system built with AWS CDK, implementing a GitFlow workflow with environment segregation.
+This project implements a serverless auction system using AWS CDK with TypeScript.
+The system allows users to create auctions, place bids, and automatically manages the auction lifecycle from creation to completion.

-## Architecture
+## Architecture Overview

 The system consists of two main stacks: